ccarrster/hackinghealth2019/README.md

 What others do wrong
 Make it awesome.
 Web Site links need to work.
 Check links daily.
 Contact information needs to validated periodically.
+Add to Calendar
+GPS
+Images

+Maybe we include images of past events?
+Videos?